rspn7021/OpenCore-for-ThinkPad-T530/README.md

 >UEFI/Legacy Boot: UEFI only

-Things to Disable:
+THINGS TO CONSIDER:

->I/O Port Access-
+I/O Port Access-

--Wireless WAN
+>Wireless WAN

--ExpressCard Slot
+>ExpressCard Slot

--eSerial ATA Port
+>eSerial ATA Port

--FingerPrint Reader
+>FingerPrint Reader

--Antitheft and Computrace
+>Antitheft and Computrace

--Secure Boot
+>Secure Boot

 NOTE:Enable Boot Order Lock after you've set-up the order of the Boot Drives.
 This prevents WindowsBootManager from taking over the first slot of the boot drives.
 This way, you don't need to enable the LauncherOption in OpenCore!